caltechlibrary/iga/_sources/cli-usage.md.txt

 ## InvenioRDM communities

-To submit your record to a community, use the `--community` option together with a community name.
+To submit your record to a community, use the `--community` option together with a community identifier.
+IGA supports the "friendly" community identifier that is found at the end of the comunity url (e.g., `"tccon"`).
 The option `--list-communities` can be used to get a list of communities supported by the InvenioRDM server.
 Note that submitting a record to a community means that the record will not be finalized and will not be publicly visible when IGA finishes; instead, the record URL that you receive will be for a draft version, pending review by the community moderators.

 ## Draft vs. published records